-Rock ’n’ Roll Billboards of the Sunset Strip
+The Sunset Strip’s Historic Rock ‘n’ Roll Billboards

 Back in the 1960s, there were two primary outdoor advertising companies, Pacific Outdoor and Foster and Kleiser.
 Both companies employed talented artists and builders.
-The creators would hand paint the billboards in local warehouses and each one took about 10 days to produce.
+The creators would hand-paint the billboards in local warehouses, and each one took about 10 days to produce.
 Prices could range anywhere from $1200 to $10,000 depending on how elaborate the design of the billboard was.

 So look up when you walk or drive the Strip today.
 You just never know what you may see.